Hello and a warm welcome. My name is Chris and I live on the beautiful island of Mallorca.

-Even at the moment I moved to Dubai I could not let go of sports.
-Action-loaded sports like go-karting or kite-surfing, taking my Jeep into the desert or parachuting without a chute in iFly Dubai.
+Even when I moved to Dubai I could not let go of sports.
+Action-loaded sports like go-karting or kite-surfing or simply taking my Jeep into the desert were a regular pastime.

-Here on the island of Mallorca there are no peaks with more than 3000m above sea level but there are more than 50 peaks which are taller than 1000 meters.
+Here on the island of Mallorca there are no peaks with taller than 3000m above sea level but there are more than 50 peaks which reach 1000 meters or more.
 Sure, that doesn’t sound much but bear in mind that lots of them cover easily 1000m in height difference because your starting point is at or just a few meters above sea level.
 Additionally some mountains show various levels of difficulty and a hike should always be started with proper equipment.
 If you seek a bigger challenge try the long distance track from Port Andratx to Port Pollenca which covers more than 130 km with more than 6500m in height difference.
 Wikipedia shows nine sections depending on your speed.
 Bring water.
 Lots of water.

 Exciting.
 Relaxing.
 Demanding.
 Diversified.

 I started sailing by accident as one day I got invited to a trip in the bay of Palma.
 Of course I liked it that much that I decided to attend a sailing course.
-A few weeks later I got my first license.
+And one week later I got my first license.
 Together with a colleague from work I joined a sailing club as active member to sail a 39ft Beneteau Cyclades.
 Shortly thereafter we had logged already a few miles in our logbook and at the same time we got to know many beautiful areas around Palma.

-That feeling one encounters while sailing for me is some kind of freedom.
-Out there with some wind around my ears and water splashing against the hull makes me forget all the rest on shore.
+That feeling one encounters while sailing means freedom for me.
+Out there with wind in my sails and water splashing against the hull makes me forget all the rest on shore.
 A feeling I usually had when I hiked.
 Apparently I needed to go sailing as often as I could.
 With friends or family and sometimes even by myself to learn something about single-handed sailing.
 It didn’t really take long when suddenly a question popped up in my head: how would it be crossing the Atlantic on a sailboat?
 Well, I asked Dr. Google.

-It seemed there are more crazy people around than I thought.
+I found lots of videos on YouTube, too and I had the feeling that there were more crazy people around than I thought.
 I could chose from several suggestions and found myself on the webpage from Matt and Amy.
 A young British couple circumnavigating the world on their 37ft boat Florence.

-Nice…just another crazy thought which I needed: circumnavigate the world on my own boat.
+Nice…just another crazy idea which I needed: circumnavigating the world on my own boat.

 Crazy idea, crazy plan.
-Welcome to my head.
+Welcome in my head.
 So I started to investigate: which boat would I need, how big, how much does it cost?
 How long would it take me?
 Which equipment?